Sale of a Residential Leasehold Property - Pricing

 • Obtaining the title documents from HM Land Registry

-• Obtaining redemption statements from your mortgage lender(s) to repay your mortgage
+• Obtaining statements from your mortgage lender(s) to repay your mortgage

 • Checking the title documents and other standard documentation that we receive from you

-• Obtaining information from your landlord that we anticipate the buyer’s solicitor will require
+• Obtaining information from your landlord that we anticipate the buyer’s legal representative will require

-• Drafting a contract and preparing the pack to send to the buyer’s solicitor
+• Drafting a contract and preparing the pack to send to the buyer’s legal representative

-• Dealing with any enquiries we receive from the buyer’s solicitor including liaising with you where necessary
+• Dealing with any enquiries we receive from the buyer’s legal representative including liaising with you where necessary

 • Sending the contract and transfer deed and any other necessary documents to you to sign